If you or your child sustained injuries from a dog bite, you may have the right to recover compensation.

 Choose an attorney who has a strong track record in negotiating settlements for his or her clients.
 Be aware, however, that your lawyer may need to file a lawsuit in civil court if the insurance company will not make an acceptable settlement offer.

 The Ohio statute of limitations provides you with only two years to file legal action for an animal attack injury claim.
 Talking to a lawyer as soon as possible after an attack can help ensure you don’t lose your legal right to recover compensation.

 Contact an Ohio Dog Bite Attorney Today

-In Ohio, Attorney Aaron Bensinger of Bensinger Law can help you with a dog bite or animal attack injury claim.
+In Ohio, Attorney Aaron Bensinger of Bensinger Legal Services can help you with a dog bite or animal attack injury claim.
 He assists clients throughout northwest Ohio, including Lima, Kenton, Findlay, Shawnee, and Van Wert.

-Before you provide a statement to the insurance company or consider accepting any type of settlement agreement, contact us to schedule your free consultation with an experienced Ohio dog bite lawyer.
+Before you provide a statement to the insurance company or consider accepting any type of settlement agreement, contact us online or call (419) 455-1410 to schedule your free consultation with an experienced Ohio dog bite lawyer.